MuuoKing/gaming-championship-judging-/README.md

 **4. Flexible Scoring System**
 - One score per judge-participant combination (enforced by unique constraint)
-- Scores can be updated (judges can revise their scores)
 - Integer scores (1-100) with database-level validation

 ### PHP Architecture Decisions